-I wanted to give my family room an entirely new look, and this DIY paneled wall treatment makes such an elegant statement.
+I wanted to give my family room an entirely new look, and this Elegant Wall Paneling updated the space.

 I do not claim to be a woodworker, but I am pleased with the result and spent around $300.

 How to Install Elegant Wall Paneling:

 - (4) 4.5″ corner blocks

 - (20) 1 3/8″ x 8 ft primed base cap molding

 - (15) 4.4″ x 8 ft primed corner blocked square edge

 - (8) tubes of caulk plus some wood filler

 - (1) gallon of Valspar Reserve Paint in Night View.

 You’ll also need a basic miter saw, nail gun and compressor.
 This is what the primed base cap looks like.